 When using this example locally, itʼs recommended you use a service ngrok to tunnel your dev environment to the outside world.

-Once you have the repo running locally, youʼll want to add the integration through the Dashboard.
-The URL will be the one provided by
+After you have the repo running locally, youʼll want to add the integration through Commerce Manager.
+The URL is the one provided by

 Download the example

 Install the dependencies with Yarn:

 You can extend core resources with the Flows API.
 In Commerce Manager, go to the Settings > Flows page.

 Here you want to create a new Flow (or edit if it already exists) for extending products.
 Give it a name and description, and make sure the

 Next, create a new Field for the Flow you just created.